codurance/site/_posts/2016-08-22-the-java-synchronisers.md

 Multithreading is definitely not an easy problem, but can be somehow easier to tackle using the tools that some of the languages provide.

-Personally, I do not need to use all of the tools on a daily basis, but I think it is worth to know that they exist and how they can help.
+Personally, I do not need to use all of the tools on a daily basis, but I think it is worth knowing that they exist and how they can help.